matthutchinson/videosnap/README.md

 # VideoSnap

-VideoSnap is an macOS command line tool for recording video and audio from any attached capture device (including any attached iOS device).
+VideoSnap is an macOS command line tool for recording video and audio from any attached capture device (including screen capture from connected iOS devices).

-You can specify which device to capture from, the duration, encoding and a delay period (before capturing starts).
-You can also disable audio recording.
+You can specify which device to capture from (by device name), the duration, encoding and a delay period (before capturing starts).

 By default VideoSnap will capture both video and audio from the default capture device at 30fps, with a Medium quality preset and a short (0.5s) warm-up delay.

-If no duration is specified, VideoSnap will record until you cancel with [Ctrl+c].
-You can also use VideoSnap to list attached capture devices by name.
+If no duration is specified, VideoSnap will record until you cancel with [Ctrl+c] or you can pause (and resume) recording with [Ctrl+z].

+VideoSnap can list attached capture devices by name.

 ## Requirements

  * macOS 10.9+ (Intel/M1)
- * A web cam
+ * A web cam or iOS device

-If you need to capture video on older versions of macOS (e.g. 32-bit) try [wacaw](http://webcam-tools.sourceforge.net)
+If you need to capture video on older versions of macOS (e.g. 32-bit OSX) try [wacaw](http://webcam-tools.sourceforge.net)

 ## Installation